 Some of the Media School’s writing courses have the Media Placement Exam as prerequisite, including MSCH-C225 Reporting, Writing and Editing—a required course for the BA Journalism degree.
 This web page explains methods you may use to complete this prerequisite prior to registration.

 MSCH-C225 Reporting, Writing and Editing is a working seminar stressing the creation of journalistic stories for diverse audiences.
 Students will learn to develop story ideas, gather information, combine visual and verbal messages, and to write and edit news.

-The exam covers Associated Press style, as well as the basics of journalistic writing and editing.
+The MPE is described here.
+It covers Associated Press style, as well as the basics of journalistic writing and editing including grammar and syntax.

-You first register for the exam by completing the online form.
-You will be notified of your admission to a Canvas course that includes exam preparation materials.
-Your name will be added to the roster of students who will be allowed to enter the classroom on the exam day.
+To do so, first register for the MPE by completing the online form here.
+You will be notified of your admission to a Canvas course that includes exam preparation materials and you will work with IUEST staff to schedule the make-up exam.

-Those who do not pass the exam are advised to enroll in MSCH-J170 Wordsmithing.
-Students studying abroad may consult with their advisers about how to take the exam.
+Those who do not pass the exam are advised to enroll in MSCH-J170 Wordsmithing during the next semester, although you may take the MPE at IUEST again if desired.
+There is, however, a limit of six attempts per semester.
+Students studying abroad or transferring from another university should consult with their adviser about how to take the exam.